Patater/modern-cmake/README.md

 * [It's time to do CMake Right](https://pabloariasal.github.io/2018/02/19/its-time-to-do-cmake-right/): A nice set of best practices for Modern CMake projects.
 * [The Ultimate Guide to Modern CMake](https://rix0r.nl/blog/2015/08/13/cmake-guide/): A slightly dated post with similar intent.
 * [More Modern CMake](https://youtu.be/y7ndUhdQuU8): A great presentation from Meeting C++ 2018 that recommends CMake 3.12+.
 This talk makes calls CMake 3.0+ "Modern CMake" and CMake 3.12+ "More Modern CMake".
+* [toeb/moderncmake](https://github.com/toeb/moderncmake): A nice presentation and examples about CMake 3.5+, with intro to syntax through project organization

 ## Credits

 Modern CMake was originally written by [Henry Schreiner](https://iscinumpy.gitlab.io).
-Other contibuters can be found [listed on GitLab](https://gitlab.com/CLIUtils/modern-cmake/graphs/master).
+Other contributors can be found [listed on GitLab](https://gitlab.com/CLIUtils/modern-cmake/graphs/master).

 [^1]: CMake 3.0 also removed several long deprecated features from very old versions of CMake and make one very tiny backwards incompatible change to syntax related to square brackets, so this is not entirely fair; there might be some very, very old CMake files that would stop working with 3.
 I've never seen one, though.